fabianDalBri/cpp-robot/README.md

 ## Features

 ### Automatic Start Detection
-Robot automatically spawns at the tile marked **O** and begins facing right.
+The robot automatically spawns at the tile marked **O** and begins facing right.

 ### Basic Navigation
-Robot moves through the maze using simple rules:
+The robot navigates the maze using the **right-hand wall-following rule**:
+- Prefers turning right when possible
-- Moves forward when possible
+- Moves forward when the path ahead is clear
 - Turns left when blocked

-- Avoids revisiting previously visited tiles
+This allows the robot to solve mazes with dead ends and loops without getting stuck.

 ### Goal Detection
-Simulation ends immediately when the robot reaches the tile **X**.
+The simulation ends immediately when the robot reaches the tile **X**.

 ### Estimated Time Tracking
 Tracks: